Tserith/AEBoost/README.md

 ## AutoRune

 Spells can be freely cast between rune types.
 Rune swaps are done automatically when casting a spell of a different type or when low on charges.

-*Note: Your current spell will be deselected if a rune change was required for the cast.*

 ![](Media/autorune.gif)